Master Actions and Helicity Decomposition for Spin-4 Models in $3D$: Higher derivative quantum equivalent descriptions

-On the other hand, back in (\ref{mestra}), if we perform just the first two shifts $s\to s+h$ and $h\to h+g$ we can decouple only the mixing terms preceded by $c_2$ and $c_3$, while the remaining one, must be worked in order to take us to the following intermediary step:
+On the other hand, back in the master action (\ref{mestra}), if we perform just the first two shifts $s\to s+h$ and $h\to h+g$ we can decouple only the mixing terms preceded by $c_2$ and $c_3$, while the remaining one, must be opened in order to take us to the following intermediary step:

 \be S_M[j]= \int \, \left\lbrack \frac{m^2}{2}{(\omega^2)}-\frac{m}{2}g\cdot dg\right\rbrack + \int d^3x\,\, \omega_{\mu(\beta\gamma\lambda)}\tilde{g}^{\mu(\beta\gamma\lambda)}+S^1_{aux}, \ee